 I started blogging in 2009 after my second colon cancer diagnosis.
-The blog didn’t only serve as (free) therapy, it led me to a freelance business that relayed into a role as Director of Communications for Fight Colorectal Cancer (Fight CRC).
+The blog didn’t only serve as (free) therapy, it led me to many opportunities to write and speak.

-My personal story has been told around the world through syndicated online and print newspaper articles, blogs, the 2009 Colondar and on numerous TV and radio shows, including The Today Show, BBC’s ‘World Have Your Say’, and Sirius Radio’s Doctor Radio, Chicago Tribune, among others.
+My personal story has been told around the world through syndicated online and print newspaper articles, blogs, the 2009 Colondar and on numerous TV and radio shows, including The Today Show, BBC’s ‘World Have Your Say’, Sirius Radio’s Doctor Radio, The Chicago Tribune, among others.

 In addition to this blog, you can find me contributing to these websites: